Anatoli Boukreev: Death

 News of the accident reached New Mexico on December 26.
 Linda Wylie, Boukreev's girlfriend, left for Nepal on December 28.
 Several attempts were made to reach the avalanche site by helicopter but inclement weather in late December prevented search teams from reaching Camp I. On January 3, 1998, searchers were finally able to reach Camp I and an empty tent.
 Linda Wylie subsequently issued a somber statement from Kathmandu:

 This is the end... there are no hopes of finding him alive.

 Boukreev had dreamt in detail of dying in an avalanche nine months before his death.
 The only thing missing was the name of the mountain.
 When Boukreev's companion tried to convince him to take a different path in life to avoid a fate that Boukreev was convinced of, he responded, "Mountains are my life...my work.
 It is too late for me to take up another road."

 Memorial

-At the site of Annapurna base-camp there is a memorial chorten to Boukreev including one of his favorite quotes:"Mountains are not stadiums where I satisfy my ambition to achieve, they are the cathedrals where I practice my religion."
+At the site of Annapurna base camp there is a memorial chorten to Boukreev including one of his favorite quotes:"Mountains are not stadiums where I satisfy my ambition to achieve, they are the cathedrals where I practice my religion."

-On January 18, 2023, a sculpture of Boukreev by Nurlan Dalbai was unveiled at the Medeu ice sports rink.
+On January 18, 2023, a sculpture of Boukreev by Nurlan Dalbai was unveiled at the Medeu ice rink.
 The mountaineer is shown at rest with his hand on an ice axe.

-Boukreev Summit (3010m) near Almaty, Kazakhstan is named after Boukreev.
+Boukreev Summit (3010m) near Almaty, Kazakhstan, is named after Boukreev.

 In popular culture

 Icelandic actor Ingvar Eggert Sigurðsson portrays Boukreev in the Baltasar Kormákur film, Everest, about the 1996 Everest disaster.

+Polish and American actor Peter J. Lucas portrays Boukreev in the television disaster film, Into Thin Air: Death on Everest, based on the book Into Thin Air about the 1996 Everest disaster by Jon Krakauer.